ogamespec/dolwin-docs/HW/GraphicsSystem/GX.md

 More description can be found in US6717577 "VERTEX CACHE FOR 3D COMPUTER GRAPHICS".

-## Internal State Registers
+### Internal State Registers

 GX state stored in 3 sets of registers:
 - CP Regs
 - XF Regs
-- SU Regs
+- So-called "ByPass" (BP) address space Regs.
+They are called ByPass, most likely because they are accessed bypassing the vertex transformation unit (XF)

 Writing to registers is performed by special FIFO commands.
-Partially registers are mapped to physical memory.
+Partially CP registers are mapped to CPU physical memory.

 ### CP Regs

+TBD.

+## Transform Unit (XF)

 TBD.